Exponential volumes of moduli spaces of hyperbolic surfaces: Introduction

 In Section \ref{Sec4.1} we prove Proposition \ref{EXVV} and use it to get the generalized McShane identity.

 In Section \ref{Sec4} we prove Theorem \ref{T5.5I} - the unfolding formula for the exponential volumes.

-In Section \ref{sect6.1}-\ref{sect6.2} we study the tropicalization of exponential volumes, and prove that they are finite.
+In Section \ref{tropical} we study the tropicalization of exponential volumes, and prove that they are finite.

 In Section \ref{sect2.4} we show that tropical volumes of spaces of measured laminations on punctured surfaces are equal to Kontsevich's volumes, and so carry the same information as the intersection theory on ${\cal M}_{g,n}$.

-In Section \ref{SECT6} we elaborate the simplestl examples of the unfolding formula.
+In Section \ref{SECT6} we elaborate the simplest examples of the unfolding formula.

+In Section \ref{WHalgebra} we show that exponential volumes for the elementary decorated surfaces with cusps describe a commutative associative algebra, which we call {\it positive Whittaker--Hecke algebra} for ${\rm PGL}_2(\R)$.